KAIBOKAN!

 20 June 1944:

-At 1930, HIRADO departs Moji for Singapore with destroyers ASAGAO and KURETAKE and kaibokan KURAHASHI and CD-2, CD-5 and CD-13, minelayer SHIRATAKA and submarine chaser CH-61 escorting convoy HI-67 consisting of transports MANJU, NANKAI, KINUGASA, ASAKA, ASAHISAN, GOKOKU and HAKOZAKI MARUs and oilers MIRI, OTORISAN, NICHINAN No. 2, SARAWAK and SHINEI MARUs.
+At 1930, HIRADO departs Moji for Singapore with destroyers ASAGAO and KURETAKE and kaibokan KURAHASHI and CD-2, CD-5 and CD-13, minelayer SHIRATAKA and sub-chaser CH-61 escorting convoy HI-67 consisting of transports MANJU, NANKAI, KINUGASA, ASAKA, ASAHISAN, GOKOKU and HAKOZAKI MARUs and oilers MIRI, OTORISAN, NICHINAN No. 2, SARAWAK and SHINEI MARUs.

 29 June 1944:

-The main convoy arrives at Manila.
+At 1900 the main convoy arrives at Manila.

 3 July 1944: